 With most virtual platforms, you can “move” a virtual server live from one “virtual host” to another.
 This allows you to manage hardware maintenance without suffering the typical required downtime.
+It also provides a level of server redundancy if a physical host were to have a mechanical failure.
 Also, virtual servers make great test environments.
 You can isolate a virtual server from the rest of your network and test new internal applications and software without the risk of a blind, company-wide rollout.

 $500 billion will be spent in the greater cloud market by 2020.